A high-order relaxation method with projective integration for solving nonlinear systems of hyperbolic conservation laws: Introduction

-A robust and fully explicit alternative to splitting and IMEX, which allows for time integration of stiff systems with arbitrary order of accuracy in time is projective integration.
-Projective integration was proposed in \cite{gear2003projective} for stiff systems of ordinary differential equations.
+\moved{In this paper, we propose to use a projective integration method to solve the stiff relaxation systems with an arbitrary order of accuracy in time.
+We will show that the resulting scheme constitutes a flexible, robust and fully explicit alternative to splitting and IMEX methods, while avoiding the construction of complicated and problem-specific (approximate) Riemann solvers.
+Projective integration methods were proposed in \cite{Gear2003projective} for stiff systems of ordinary differential equations and analyzed in \cite{Lafitte2012} for kinetic equations with a diffusive scaling.
+An arbitrary order version, based on Runge-Kutta methods, has been proposed recently in \cite{Lejon2016}, where it was also analyzed for kinetic equations with an advection-diffusion limit.} Projective integration is particularly suited for stiff problems with a clear spectral gap.
 In such stiff problems, the fast modes, corresponding to the Jacobian eigenvalues with large negative real parts, decay quickly, whereas the slow modes correspond to eigenvalues of smaller magnitude and are the solution components of practical interest.
 Projective integration allows a stable yet explicit integration of such problems by first taking a few small (inner) steps with a simple, explicit method, until the transients corresponding to the fast modes have died out, and subsequently projecting (extrapolating) the solution forward in time over a large (outer) time step.
-In \cite{lafitte2012asymptotic}, projective integration was analyzed for kinetic equations with a diffusive scaling.
-An arbitrary order version, based on Runge-Kutta methods, has been proposed recently in \cite{lejon13}, where it was also analyzed for kinetic equations with an advection-diffusion limit.
-These methods fit within recent research efforts on numerical methods for multiscale simulation \cite{EEng03,E:2007p3747,KevrGearHymKevrRunTheo03,Kevrekidis2009a}; see also \cite{logg,sommeijer1990increasing,Vandekerckhove2007a} for related approaches.
-Alternative approaches to obtain a higher-order projective integration scheme have been proposed in \cite{Lee2007,Rico-Martinez}.

-In this paper, we construct a relaxation method with projective integration to simulate arbitrary system of hyperbolic conservation laws in multiple space dimensions.
-The resulting scheme turns out to be fully explicit, of arbitrary order in time and fully general, avoiding the construction of complicated and problem specific (approximate) Riemann solvers.
-High-order projective Runge-Kutta methods are proposed and analyzed in \cite{lejon13}.
-The present paper focuses on their use in combination with a relaxation method, including ample numerical illustrations.
+Besides being robust and fully explicit, the resulting projective integration relaxation method is very appealing for nonlinear hyperbolic conservation laws because of its flexibility: once a solver is available, applying it to a different nonlinear hyperbolic conservation law merely amounts to changing the definition of the Maxwellian function $\Mv(u)$ in equation~\eqref{eq:kin_eq_1d_scalar}, leaving both the space and time discretizations untouched.